RichardDooling/Entertainment_Law/Trademark/Trademark.md

 and how many hours of legal work it took.)

 Again, a price worth paying
-if you NEED that Star Wars logo or trademark because your hero dreams of Luke Skywalker and models his life upon him, but if Star Wars means nothing to your film
+if you *need* that Star Wars logo or trademark because your hero dreams of Luke Skywalker and models his life upon him, but if Star Wars means nothing to your film